dmcardle/nmcardle.com/cv/cv.md

 phone: (315) 317-6220

 dan-abstract: |
-    A software engineer with 8+ years' experience in security, systems software, and cryptography, I enjoy finding security vulnerabilities in low-level code by writing fuzzers, performing static analysis, and manual inspection.
+    A generalist software engineer with 8+ years' experience in security, systems software, and cryptography, I enjoy finding security vulnerabilities in low-level code by writing fuzzers, performing static analysis, and manual inspection.
-    Recently, I developed infrastructure for end-to-end hardware verification of OpenTitan, an open-source silicon root-of-trust chip.
+    Recently, I developed infrastructure that enabled JTAG-based end-to-end hardware verification of OpenTitan, an open-source silicon root-of-trust chip.
-    I've contributed to IETF specifications and developed prototypes of draft revisions to evaluate their feasibility and correctness.
+    I've contributed to IETF specifications in the TLS and DNS spaces by developing prototypes of draft revisions, which supported the evaluation of their feasibility and correctness.
-    In the defense arena, I hacked on FreeBSD, LLVM's X86 codegen, and I've had exposure to formal verification with the Coq proof assistant.
+    In the defense arena, I developed a PoC that generates VMs with unique calling conventions by modifying LLVM's X86 codegen and FreeBSD's kernel and userspace.

 ---